UWB-Adv-Data-Vis/First-Rmd-Git/Instructions.md

 ### Submit the assignment

 You have complete the assignment and are ready to turn it in.
 To submit it for grading, push your commits to your repository using the "Push" button.
 Then use GitHub to submit a pull request.
 Here your professor can view your work and provide feedback.
+Finally, copy and paste the link to your repo in Canvas to indicate you have completed the assignment.

 ## Additional resources for connecting with Git using R Studio